programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 In terms of structure, IIIF v3 manifests are formatted according to the [W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/), an [extensible](https://en.wikipedia.org/wiki/Extensible_programming) specification to ensure annotations are interoperable across platforms and systems.
 Annotations, or pieces of media associated with a web resource, are grouped together and ordered using Annotation Pages; each v3 manifest will include an object with the `AnnotationPage` type with other objects with the `Annotation` type nested inside.

 Using v3 is necessary for users who want to create manifests with rich audio/video content, like clips, sound recordings, and non-2D media. v3 is also optimized for compatibility with different web resources, given the adoption of the W3C Web Annotation model.
-Ultimately, using v2 is only needed if you intend to use a technology, software, or viewer that only accepts v2 manifests.
-Otherwise, using v3 is recommended.
+Ultimately, v2 is only needed if you intend to use a technology, software, or viewer that only accepts v2 manifests.
+Otherwise, v3 is recommended.
 You can see all of the changes made in Version 3.0 in the [IIIF Presentation API Version 3.0 Change Log](https://iiif.io/api/presentation/3.0/change-log/#14-classes-changes).

 #### What are Manifest Editors?